Royal Jewelry Museum

-The Royal Jewelry Museum (متحف المجوهرات) is an art and history museum in the Zizenia neighborhood of Alexandria, Egypt.
-It is located in the former palace of Princess Fatma Al-Zahra'.
+The Royal Jewelry Museum (متحف المجوهرات) is an art and history museum in Alexandria, Egypt.
+It is located in the former palace of Princess Fatma Al-Zahra' in Zizenia neighborhood.
 The building's halls contain an inestimable collection of jewels and jewelry of the Muhammad Ali Dynasty.
 19th-century paintings, statues, and decorative arts are also exhibited in the rooms and lobbies.
 The museum was first inaugurated on 24 October 1986.
 After several years of renovations and expansion it was reopened in April 2010.

 Museum

 The museum houses major jewelry pieces and art acquisitions of the dynasty of Muhammad Ali and his descendants, who ruled Egypt for nearly 150 years from 1805 until the 1952 movement.
 The mother of Princess Fatima had completed the construction of the western wing before her death, when her daughter had reached the age of eighteen.
 Princess Fatima added an eastern wing to the palace and linked the two wings with a beautiful corridor.
 The Palace remained in use for summer residence until July 1952.
 When the princess's property was confiscated, she was allowed to reside in the palace.
 This was until 1964, when Princess Fatima al-Zahra’ "ceded" the palace to the Egyptian government and left for Cairo.
 Princess Fatima al-Zahra died in 1983.